makrai/notes/levelt99-spreading-BBS.md

 Willem J. M. Levelt, Ardi Roelofs, and Antje S. Meyer BEHAVIORAL AND BRAIN SCIENCES (1999) 22, 1–75

-#Abstract
+# Abstract

-* A comprehensive review of theory, model, and experiments is presented.
-The
+* A comprehensive review of theory, model, and experiments is presented
 * Preparing words in speech production is normally a fast and accurate process
   * We generate them two or three per second in fluent conversation; and
   * naming a clear picture of an object can easily be initiated within 600 msec
 * The theory reviewed in this target article analyzes this process as staged and feedforward
-  stages: conceptual preparation, through lexical selection, morphological and phonological encoding, phonetic encoding, and articulation itself
+  * stages: conceptual preparation, through lexical selection, morphological and phonological encoding, phonetic encoding, and articulation itself
 * In addition, the speaker exerts some degree of output control, by monitoring
 * The core of the theory,
-  ranging from lexical selection to the initiation of phonetic encoding, is
+  ranging from lexical selection to the initiation of phonetic encoding
 * computational model, called weaver++
-* developed in interaction with reaction time experiments, particularly in picture naming or related word production paradigms, with the aim of
+* developed in interaction with reaction time experiments
+  * particularly in picture naming or related word production paradigms
 * handle some of the main observations in the domain of speech errors
 * the theory opens new ways of approaching the cerebral organization of speech production by way of high-temporal-resolution imaging